 SCAD stands for Savannah College of Art and Design.
 It’s Savannah’s most formidable college and you’ll be walking through its campus throughout your entire visit.
 The SCAD museum is a contemporary art museum showcasing new exhibits every quarter, from statues and paintings to interactive pieces and videos.
 Generally speaking, the art is not that of the students who attend SCAD, but rather is used to teach and engage them with lectures often held on the premises.
 You may find some pieces from alumni.
 Entrance is $10 and the museum is closed on Mondays.

-Called the Sistine Chapel of the south, The Cathedral of St. John the Baptist is nothing short of impressive, especially for an American church.
+Called the Sistine Chapel of the south, The Cathedral of St. John the Baptist is nothing short of spectacular, especially for a American church standards (read: mega churches).
 Its twin spires stand above the neighborhood it sits in and are adorned with Celtic symbols, one of my nods to Savannah’s Irish links.
 The decorations throughout the main nave as well as the stained-glass windows throughout will have you marveling at the detail that went in to creating this tremendous tribute to the Roman Catholic Church.

 Savannah is said to be one of the most haunted cities in America.
 And whether or not you believe in ghost tales, an evening jaunt around the city in a trolley is a great way to see beautifully lit homes, and listen to entertaining tales of the tormented soles that are said to linger throughout the city.
 There are a number of tour companies that offer the rides and if you’d prefer, you can also go on a tour by foot.